 Olivia’s stomach rumbled again.
 “Do we have to talk about chemistry?”

 “I won’t bring it up if you don’t.”

 “It’s a deal.”

-The above short story, The Visit, is copyrighted.
-Please to do not copy in any way without the express permission of the author.
+(The above short story, The Visit, is written and copyrighted by Michele Wilder.
+Please to do not copy in any way without the express permission of the author.)